qualityshepherd/brine/posts/of_yarn_and_bone.md

 tags: OYAB, rules
 ---

-**Of Yarn and Bone** is a world-first TTRPG that gets out of the way and lets the world happen. _A game of identity with stakes, magic with awe, and play with trust._
+_**Of Yarn and Bone** is a world-first TTRPG that gets out of the way and lets the world happen — a game of identity with stakes, magic with awe, and play with trust._

 ### WHO IN THE WORLD ARE YOU?